mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 There are many ways to color a line art in Krita, but generally, these three are common among the artists.

 1. Paint blocks of color directly with block brushes.
-2. Fill with Flood fill Tool.
+2. Fill with Flood Fill Tool.
-3. Use one of the G'MIC colorize comics filters.
+3. Use a Colorize Mask.

 Blocking with brush
 """""""""""""""""""